 In this webinar our expert panel provides you with a high-level overview of the federal securities laws as well as tangible examples and practical advice in answer to these and many more questions.

-Vanessa J. Schoenthaler is a partner in the New York office of Sugar Felsenthal Grais & Helsinger.
-She focuses her practice on corporate and securities matters with an emphasis on… Read More
+Vanessa J. Schoenthaler focuses her practice on corporate and securities matters with an emphasis on private and public securities transactions, compliance and disclosure obligations and corporate governance matters.
+Her clients… Read More

 Alissa Parisi is a partner in K&L Gates’s Corporate/M&A practice group and resides in the Washington, DC office.
 Ms. Parisi advises clients on a full range of corporate, securities, governance… Read More